apache/trafficserver/doc/developer-guide/api/functions/TSVConnReenable.en.rst

 processing on that connnection will not resume until this is invoked for that connection.

-If the server is running OpenSSL 1.0.1 with the appropraite patch installed or it is running OpenSSL 1.0.2, the plugin writer can pause SSL handshake processing by not reenabling the connection.
-Without the OpenSSL patch or running an OpenSSL versions older than 1.0.2, the handshake processing in ``SSL_accept`` will not be stopped even if the SNI callback does not reenable the connection.
+If the server is running OpenSSL 1.0.2, the plugin writer can pause SSL handshake processing at the certificate callback  by not reenabling the connection.
+Running an OpenSSL versions older than 1.0.2, the handshake processing in ``SSL_accept`` will not be stopped even if the SNI callback does not reenable the connection.